cameliarekioua/Jeu-de-taquin/README.md

 # Jeu de taquin
- Solving the 16-puzzle and mathematical study of the game.
+ Solving the 16-puzzle and mathematical study of the game applied to Young Tableaux.